-What We Know About the Possible Hate Crime Investigation of the El Paso Shooting
+Everything We Know About the Possible Hate Crime Investigation in the El Paso Shooting

 “Didn’t mean to step on the FBI’s toes on that, but we are taking this down the road of simply a murder investigation with numerous casualties,” he said.
 “The state of Texas will be the lead prosecuting agency in this.”

-El Paso officials, including Rep. Veronica Escobar, have emphasized that the perpetrator is not a member of their community but an outsider whose values are not representative of El Paso.
+El Paso officials, including Rep. Veronica Escobar, have emphasized that the perpetrator is not a member of their community, but someone whose values are not representative of El Paso.

-Allen, where the suspect is from, is more than 750 miles from El Paso––a 10-hour drive by car.
+Allen, where the suspect is from, is more than 750 miles from El Paso––10-hours by car.

-Escobar said that she couldn’t comment directly on the shooting because the investigation is ongoing, but condemned the “manifesto narrative” as “fueled by hate and it’s fueled by racism and bigotry and division”
+Escobar said that she couldn’t comment directly on the shooting because the investigation is ongoing, but condemned the “manifesto narrative” as “fueled by hate and it’s fueled by racism and bigotry and division.”

 “El Paso has historically been a very safe community.
 We’ve been safe for decades, we will continue to be safe.
 This is someone who came from outside our community to do us harm.
 A community that has done nothing but shown generosity and kindness to the least among us––those people arriving at America’s front door,” Escobar said.
 She added that she and her colleagues will come together to make “very strong statements” after the investigation is completed.